 Get there around 9 a.m. for full stalls and smaller crowds before the midday rush.

-However you build your Saturday, start it here.
-America's Finest City does farmers markets better than just about anyone — and the Little Italy Mercato is the proof.
+However you build your Saturday, I'd start it here.
+America's Finest City does farmers markets better than just about anyone — and the Mercato is the proof.

-Looking for more San Diego Saturday ideas?
-Check out our Gaslamp Artisan Market guide, full weekend event guides, or browse our downtown San Diego neighborhood page.
+Looking for more Saturday ideas?
+Check out our Gaslamp Artisan Market guide, full event calendar, or our downtown San Diego neighborhood page.